How to buy and short Alphawave shares

 Remember that your investments can rise or fall in value, meaning that you may get back less than you invested.
 For example, if you’d opened a ‘buy’ position of £10 for one share and the price falls to £8 when you sell it, you’d lose £2.
 But if the price rises to £12 when you sell, you’d make a profit of £2.

 With us, you can invest in Alphawave shares from as little as £3 commission.
-You qualify for this if you opened at least three positions on your share dealing account in the previous month.
+You qualify for this if you opened at least three positions on your share trading account in the previous month.

 Here’s how our commission rates compare against those of our competitors: